Qiuhua Shen, PhD, APRN, RN

 Dr. Shen received her bachelor’s degree in nursing from Sun Yat-Sen University in Guangzhou, China.
 She earned her master’s degree and PhD in nursing from University of Kansas Medical Center.
 Prior to joining the KU School of Nursing faculty in 2014, Dr. Shen completed her postdoctoral fellowship at the University of Kansas Medical Center.

-Dr. Shen teaches courses in the Doctor of Nursing Practice (DNP) and PhD nursing program at the KU School of Nursing.
-Her current areas of teaching include: NRSG 812 Advanced Pathophysiology, NRSG 935 Professionalism and Scholarship Workshop, NRSG 939 Precision Health, NRSG 948 Methods for Assessing Organizational and Clinical Practice Outcomes, and NRSG 950 Symptom Science in Nursing.
+Dr. Shen teaches courses across programs, including traditional Bachelor of Science in Nursing (BSN), Community College Nursing Partnership (CCNP) program, the Doctor of Nursing Practice (DNP) and PhD nursing program at the KU School of Nursing.
+Her current areas of teaching include: NURS 413 Ethics, Advocacy, and Collaboration in Nursing Practice, NRSG 812 Advanced Pathophysiology, NRSG 946 Measurement Principles and Practice, NRSG 948 Methods for Assessing Organizational and Clinical Practice Outcomes, NRSG 949 Synthesis II Workshop, NRSG 953 Quantitative Research Methods and Application.

 Dr. Shen is a member of the Council for the Advancement of Nursing Science (CANS), Midwest Nursing Research Society (MNRS), Sigma Theta Tau International (STTI), American Heart Association (AHA), and the Honor Society of Phi Kappa Phi.